 About Patrick Gale

-Meanwhile lets just say that we are proud Patrick Gale contributed a whooping 42 entries.
+But we are proud to say that Patrick Gale contributed 42 entries already.

 Entries by Patrick Gale